PDC-support/hpc-intro-retired/_episodes/01-linux.md

  - (*) Join *find* and *grep* power and find all the files in /{usr/,}{bin,sbin} that have '#!/bin/bash' in it

 :Exercise 2.2:
- - On Triton find (lfs find ... ) all the dirs/files at $WRKDIR that do not belong to your group.
+ - On Tegner find (lfs find ... ) all the dirs/files at $WRKDIR that do not belong to your group.
-   Tip: on Triton at WRKDIR your username $USER and group name are the same.
+   Tip: on Tegner at WRKDIR your username $USER and group name are the same.
 On any other filesystem, ``$(id -gn)`` returns your group name.
  - Extend above command to fix the group ownership  (... | xargs)
- - On Triton go through all $WRKDIR subdirectories with 'lfs find ...' and set s-bit for the group
+ - On Tegner go through all $WRKDIR subdirectories with 'lfs find ...' and set s-bit for the group
 ---

 #### Your ~/bin and PATH